I hate almost ALL fitness marketing that’s geared towards women.

 This is another myth that drives me crazy.

-In those same gyms, other trainers (both male and female) are putting their female clients through light weight dumbbell circuits, and stability ball squats for high repetitions, and having them do tricep kickbacks, machine bench presses and more.
+In those same gyms, other trainers (both male and female) are putting their female clients through light weight dumbbell circuits, and stability ball squats for high repetitions, and having them do tricep kickbacks, machine hamstring curls, and more.

 There’s no reason men and women should train differently.
-I’m fairly confident Staci can outlift me in a dozen different ways (and everyone else in her gym), and that’s AWESOME.
+I’m fairly confident Staci can outlift me (and everyone else in her gym) in a dozen different ways.

 There’s no reason that men and women can’t complete the same types of exercises.
 While a guy can lift a certain way to get bigger, a woman can lift in the same way, but instead build that dense, tight, and lean look (“toned” ugh) that most are aiming for.